ray-project/ray/doc/source/cluster/running-applications/job-submission/quickstart.rst

 The preceding example is for a local Ray cluster.
 When connecting to a `remote` cluster, you need to access the dashboard port of the cluster over HTTP.

-One way to do access the port is to port forward ``127.0.0.1:8265`` on your local machine to ``127.0.0.1:8265`` on the head node.
+One way to access the port is to port forward ``127.0.0.1:8265`` on your local machine to ``127.0.0.1:8265`` on the head node.
 If you started your remote cluster with the :ref:`Ray Cluster Launcher <cluster-index>`, then you can set up automatic port forwarding using the ``ray dashboard`` command.
 See :ref:`monitor-cluster` for details.

 Run the following command on your local machine, where ``cluster.yaml`` is the configuration file you used to launch your cluster: